-- The chickens get lots of really fresh and healthy food, which means we end up with eggs with the nice dark orange yolks.
+- The chickens get lots of really fresh and healthy food, which means we end up with eggs with nice dark orange yolks.
 (Our chickens still have access to some chicken food on the side, so we’re sure they’re receiving all their necessary nutrients.)

 - Around our olive and almond trees, bugs and pests are kept under control a bit.
 The chickens also scratch up the soil around the trees, which keeps the grass down.

-- If we put the chickens in a vegetable patch (after we’ve harvested, of course), they will clean it all up: eat all the leftovers and seeds, scratch up all the leftover roots and weeds.
+- If we put the chickens in a vegetable patch (after we’ve harvested, of course), they will clean it all up: eat all the leftovers and seeds, and scratch up all the leftover roots and weeds.